epeters-jrmngndr/simple-stack/README.md

 You would also need to change the values in the manifests to `my-prefix`, as otherwise the cluster will not build with the image you've created locally.

+## Metrics

+The server exposes the default metrics captured and updated by the `prometheus_fastapi_instrumentator` package.
+One of those metric is `http_requests_total`, which is simple enough to serve as a good example.

 ## Testing the MessageAPI